TRIBUTE ALBUMS V

 17. Hochzeitsmarsch 2:09

 REVIEW: This German release certainly has a strange idea of which Beach Boys songs are good for dancing.
-Have you ever tried to dance to "Sloop John B" with its mid-tempo Carribean rhythms?
+Have you ever tried to dance to "Sloop John B" with its mid-tempo Caribbean rhythms?
 Or "Breakaway" with its odd thumping beat?
 Besides those odd choices, there's nary a "Do You Wanna Dance" or "Dance Dance Dance" to be found.
 There are a couple of good slow dance choices: from a dreamy "California Dreaming" to "Slow Summer Dancing" - but what's "Then I Kissed Her" doing here?
-It's clip-clop castinets make it seem more attuned to clogging than club-mixes.
+It's clip-clop castanets make it seem more attuned to clogging than club-mixes.
 And dancing to the clumsy beat of "Barbara Ann?"
 Oooooo-kay.
-Getting away from the whole "dance" idea, however, this is a pretty good covers album of Beach Boys songs - Klaus Hallen posesses a good, "generic" sort of voice that doesn't attempt to ape Brian's or Mike's timbres, and his choice of tracks, although heavy on the standards, reveal a deeper knowledge of the Beach Boys canon; "Breakaway" "Full Sail" and "Slow Summer Dancing" not to mention "Cottonfields" are all interesting choices.
-And although Hallen doesn't veer too far from the original arrangments, his tempos sometimes go haywire, as on the supercharged "Cottonfields" and "Fun Fun Fun" which close out the Beach Boys section of the album.
+Getting away from the whole "dance" idea, however, this is a pretty good covers album of Beach Boys songs - Klaus Hallen possesses a good, "generic" sort of voice that doesn't attempt to ape Brian's or Mike's timbres, and his choice of tracks, although heavy on the standards, reveal a deeper knowledge of the Beach Boys canon; "Breakaway" "Full Sail" and "Slow Summer Dancing" not to mention "Cottonfields" are all interesting choices.
+And although Hallen doesn't veer too far from the original arrangements, his tempos sometimes go haywire, as on the supercharged "Cottonfields" and "Fun Fun Fun" which close out the Beach Boys section of the album.
 Closing out the track listing are two very odd inclusions: the heavily synthesized "Brautchor" which you'll recognize as soon as you hear it, and the wedding-conscious "Hochzeitsmarsch" both of which seem to belong on a completely different album.
 Good, but not essential.

 The Beach Boys Gone Country - Time Pools